sohaamir/neuro_resources/README.md

 - [pkgdown](https://pkgdown.r-lib.org/) pkgdown is an R package designed to make it quick and easy to build a website for R packages.
 - [Sphinx](https://www.sphinx-doc.org/en/master/) Sphinx is a powerful documentation generator built in Python that has many great features for writing technical documentation.
 - [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) Build beautiful, publication-quality books and documents from computational content using Jupyter.
+- [MkDocs](https://www.mkdocs.org/) 'MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
+Documentation source files are written in Markdown, and configured with a single YAML configuration file.'
+Also see [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 ### Coding environments
 - [Jupyter](https://peerherholz.github.io/workshop_weizmann/prerequisites/intro_jupyter.html) Jupyter Notebooks are server-client applications that allows editing and running notebook documents via a web browser.
 - [Binder](https://mybinder.readthedocs.io/en/latest/introduction.html) 'The Binder project offers an easy place to share computing environments to everyone. by allowing users to specify custom environments and share them with a single link'.
 See this [link](https://kaust-vislab.github.io/introduction-to-docker-for-data-scientists/02-getting-started-with-binder/index.html) for a tutorial.